thatlittlegit-archive/bork/README.md

 # börk
-A webserver written in Perl.
+A torrent generator, written in C++.
 Named after a common theme in [r/polandball comics](https://www.reddit.com/r/polandball) and after what it was originally going to be a fork of; [`quark`](https://tools.suckless.org/quark).

+## Dependencies
+Börk depends on [libtorrent](https://libtorrent.org), often known as `libtorrent-rasterbar`.

 ## Usage
 Run `make` and then `bork`.
 It takes two command line arguments: `file` and